Collinsville (Qld)

 Collinsville faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.4%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 8.2%, followed by postgraduate qualifications (1.8%) and graduate diplomas (0.4%).
-Vocational credentials are prevalent, with 45.8% of residents aged 15+ holding them, including advanced diplomas (6.1%) and certificates (39.7%).
-Educational participation is high, with 30.5% currently enrolled in formal education: 15.2% in primary, 8.3% in secondary, and 1.3% in tertiary education.
+Trade and technical skills are prevalent, with 45.8% of residents aged 15+ holding vocational credentials – advanced diplomas (6.1%) and certificates (39.7%).

 Educational participation is notably high, with 30.5% of residents currently enrolled in formal education.
 This includes 15.2% in primary education, 8.3% in secondary education, and 1.3% pursuing tertiary education.